Michaelmw17/mw/README.md

-## Portfolio Update
+## Portfolio Update React

-As a type of user, I want to perform the task of improving my portfolio and updating to new web development features such as react.
+As a type of user, I want to perform the task of improving my portfolio and updating to new features with  React.
 ### User Story

 I am Michael Watt, I am studying Full Stack Web Development at the University of Sydney, with skills in Javascript,  Html, CSS, Bootstrap, jQuery, API's, Node, Express, MySQL, NoSQL, MongoDB, React and responsive web design.